-- Mixed mode: A DC that is configured to support a mixed environment with Microsoft Windows NT® 4.0 operating system, Microsoft Windows® 2000 operating system, Windows Server® 2003 operating system, and Windows Server® 2008 operating system domain controllers in the same domain. - Native mode: A DC that is configured to support only mixed Microsoft Windows® 2000 Server operating system, Windows Server 2003, and Windows Server 2008 environments.
+- Mixed mode: A DC that is configured to support a mixed environment where Windows NT 4.0 operating system, Windows 2000 operating system, and Windows Server 2003 operating system domain controllers are in the same domain. - Native mode: A DC that is configured such that Windows NT 4.0-style domains are not supported.